Organization & Structure of the United Nations

 The United Nations Documentation: Research Guide is helpful for determining where to look for particular types of documents.
 The Guide outlines available documents for each of the organs and links to electronic sources of the various types of available documentation.
 The Guide is especially helpful for differentiating between charter-based and treaty-based documents, which are sometimes found in different sources.

 The United Nations Official Document System (ODS) contains U.N. parliamentary documentation including resolutions and decisions since 1993.
 Older documentation is being gradually added to the system.
 Resolutions date back to 1946.
-If you do not have a citation and cannot locate documents on ODS, use the AccessUN or UNBISNET databases to identify document numbers, then retrieve them on ODS.
+If you do not have a citation and cannot locate documents on ODS, use UNBISNET to identify document numbers, then retrieve them on ODS.
 Older documents will generally require a visit to the microfiche room.

 UNBISNET is a catalog of UN documents and publications dating back to 1979 with selected older documents.
 UNBISNET is updated daily.